Shaping the Future – Grades 6 to 12

 In High School, an overall minimum 85% attendance level (including excused and unexcused absences) is required for successful graduation and the award of a High School Diploma.

-At the exceptional discretion of the Director, students who do meet all of the above criteria, but have nonetheless demonstrated valid academic achievement, to the required level, in other ways, may be awarded a High School Diploma.
+At the exceptional discretion of the Head of School, students who do not meet all of the above criteria, but have nonetheless demonstrated valid academic achievement to the required level in other ways, may be awarded a High School Diploma.
 In such a case, the Diploma will be supported by an explanatory letter, issued to the student.

-The FIS High School Diploma is recognised for entry into a number of American colleges through our accreditation with New England Association of Schools & Colleges (NEASC).
-As well, in combination with a SAT score of 1300 or above, a FIS High School Diploma is recognised for study in German universities.
+The FIS High School Diploma is recognized for entry into a number of American colleges through our accreditation with New England Association of Schools & Colleges (NEASC).
+It may be recognized for entry into a number of North American colleges and universities, or post-Secondary options in other parts of the world.

 IBDP Curriculum Choices and Information: